 The gut microbiome, the estrobolome and oestrogen

 Did you know that approximately 70% of our immune cells are located in the gut?
 Well, now you do!
 The immune system in the gut is comprised of various specialist cells and physical barriers.
 The microbiome plays a fundamental role in educating the immune system so that it tolerates foods and friendly bacteria, instead of inappropriately reacting to those.
-So, the microbiome is essential for correct functioning of the immune system which affects many aspects of health.
+So, the microbiome is essential for the correct functioning of the immune system which affects many aspects of health.

 What can go wrong here is that the makeup of an individual's microbiome may contain high levels of pro-inflammatory bacterial species that affect immune function AND specific types of bacteria can also interfere with correct oestrogen metabolism and detox.